richa008/CurrencyTextField/README.md

 **Source files**

 Just clone this repository or download it in zip-file.
 Then you will find source files under HTYTextField directory.
 Copy them to your project.

+#License

+CurrencyTextField is released under the MIT license.